openshift/rosa/README.md

 Flags:
       --debug     Enable debug mode.
-  -h, --help      help for moactl
+  -h, --help      help for rosa
   -v, --v Level   log level for V logs

-Use "moactl [command] --help" for more information about a command.
+Use "rosa [command] --help" for more information about a command.
 ```

-You can add moactl bash completion to your current terminal session by running the following commands:
+You can add rosa bash completion to your current terminal session by running the following commands:

 ```
-$ moactl completion > ~/.moactl-completion.sh
+$ rosa completion > ~/.rosa-completion.sh
-$ source ~/.moactl-completion.sh
+$ source ~/.rosa-completion.sh
 ```

-If you want to persist moactl bash completion on new terminal sessions, add the output from `moactl completion` to your `.bashrc` file, or to the appropriate location for your operating system.
+If you want to persist rosa bash completion on new terminal sessions, add the output from `rosa completion` to your `.bashrc` file, or to the appropriate location for your operating system.

 Run the following command to verify that your AWS account has the necessary permissions:

 ```
-$ moactl verify permissions
+$ rosa verify permissions

 I: Validating SCP policies...
 I: AWS SCP policies ok